 In order to obtain a CDL you will be required to pass a Vehicle inspection test.
 You will be tested to see if you know whether your vehicle is safe to drive.
-You will be asked to do a Vehicle inspection of your vehicle and explain to the examiner what you would inspect and why.
+You will be asked to do a Vehicle inspection of your vehicle.
+You must point to/touch and name the item you are inspecting and explain to the examiner what you would inspect and why.
 The following sevenstep inspection method should be useful.